CoderNitu/X-Twitter-_Sentimental_Analysis_NLP/README.md

 ## DATASET USED

 The dataset used contains 32K tweets extracted using the Twitter API.
-The tweets have been annotated (0 = positive i.e., the tweets that are not racist/sexist, and 1= negative that is racist/sexist) and they can be used to detect the sentiment of the users.
+The tweets have been annotated (0 = positive i.e., the tweets that are not racist/sexist, and 1= negative that are racist/sexist) and they can be used to detect the sentiment of the users.

 ## EDA (EXPLORATORY DATA ANALYSIS)